 St. Nicholas Day is a day my children look forward to every year.
 It is the day they get to wake up to their shoes being filled with treats and small gifts from St. Nicholas!
 As a Catholic family, we celebrate St. Nicholas on his feast date December 6th every year with a mini Christmas like morning.

 Affiliate links included below which means if you click through or purchase something through my links, I’ll receive a small compensation at no cost to you.
 See full disclosure here.
-A special thanks to My Little Nazareth and Herald Entertainment for sending me their products to review for this post.
-I received these books and DVDs for free in exchange for a review.
+A special thanks to My Little Nazareth, Herald Entertainment and Mercy Toys for sending me their products to review for this post.
+I received these their items for free in exchange for a review.
 All opinions are my own.

 So every year, I’m on the look out for new St. Nicholas Day gifts to put in the shoes on the morning of December 6th.
 I like to try and find Catholic gifts that are affordable, educational and fun while helping my kids engage in their faith.
 I always include chocolate coins wrapped in gold paper to follow the St. Nicholas Day tradition and useful items as well like fuzzy socks, snacks or water bottles.